Sommarøy

-Sommarøy is an old fishing village in the western part of Tromsø Municipality in Troms og Finnmark county, Norway.
+Sommarøy or Sommerøya is an old fishing village in the western part of Tromsø Municipality in Troms county, Norway.
 It is located about 36 km west of the city of Tromsø and is a popular tourist destination due to its white sand beaches and scenery.
-The 0.41 km2 village has a population (2017) of 321 which gives the village a population density of 741 PD/km2.
+The 0.41 km2 village has a population (2023) of 304 and a population density of 741 PD/km2.

-The fishing village of Sommarøy covers the island of Store Sommarøya as well as part of the neighboring island of Hillesøya and many smaller surrounding islands.
+The fishing village of Sommarøy covers the island of Store Sommarøya as well as part of the neighboring island of Hillesøya and smaller surrounding islands.
 The village is a typical fishing village with great local fishing fleets and substantial fish processing and other industries.
 Tourism is also important in Sommarøy.
 There is a hotel and rental cabins are available.

 History

 The original settlement site was on the neighboring island of Hillesøya where the old Hillesøy Church was located.
 This site was where successive churches have stood from the Middle Ages until the late 1800s when the church was moved to Brensholmen on the island of Kvaløya.
 The main centre of the village moved to Store Sommarøya island around 1900.